ybsung/front-end/learning/a11y/StartBuildingAccessibleWebApplicationsToday.md

 	</label>
 </div>
 ```
+1. Wrap the text and the inputs in a `label` element (implicit labeling)

+- Explicit labeling

-- In case that `input` and its label have different parent.
+:In case that `input` and its label have different parent.

 AS-IS
 ```